 This little island will look even more beautiful during autumn when the red foliage on the island reflects the surface of the lake (‘ω’)ノ.

-It is hard to convince others that you have been to Lake Towada if you don’t have a photo of this statue.
+It would be hard to convince others that you have been to Lake Towada if you don’t have a photo of this statue.

 The statue was built in 1953 by Kotaro Takamura to commemorate the 15th anniversary of Lake Towada National Park.
 It has been said that the statue was built to represent his strong feelings toward his beloved wife, who was sick.